bricksterlad/databricks-unity-catalog-terraform/README.md

   * Performs check of the Terraform code using [terraform validate](https://www.terraform.io/cli/commands/validate).
   * Executes `terraform plan` to get the list changes that will be made during deployment.

-[//]: # (    * The pull request is updated with the result from `terraform plan`)
-* If the build pipeline is executed without errors, results of `terraform plan` and the code should be reviewed by reviewer, and merged into the `main` branch.
+* If the build pipeline is executed without errors, the code should be reviewed by reviewer, and merged into the `main` branch.
 * When code is merged into the `main` branch, the release pipeline is triggered, and after a manual approval, changes are applied to the deployment using the `terraform apply` command.

 ### Structure of terraform templates